Basilian monks

 Mosaic of St. Basil the Great from Saint Sophia Cathedral, Kyiv, Ukraine.

-Basilian monks are Eastern Christianity monks who follow the rule of Basil the Great, bishop of Caesarea (330–379).
+Basilian monks are Eastern Christian monks who follow the rule of Basil the Great, bishop of Caesarea (330–379).
 The term 'Basilian' is typically used only in the Catholic Church to distinguish Greek Catholic monks from other forms of monastic life in the Catholic Church.
 In the Eastern Orthodox Church, all monks follow the Rule of Saint Basil, and so do not distinguish themselves as 'Basilian'.

 The monastic rules and institutes of St. Basil are important because their reconstruction of monastic life remains the basis for most Eastern Orthodox and some Greek Catholic monasticism.
 Benedict of Nursia, who fulfilled much the same function in the West, took his Regula Benedicti from the writings of Basil and other earlier Church Fathers.

 Rule of St. Basil

 All religious who follow the Rule of St. Basil are embraced within the term "Basilians", although the "Rule" is not a singular document like various Western monastic rules; rather, it is a collection of Basil's responses to questions about the ascetic life: hence a more accurate, original name is Asketikon.

 Attribution of the Rule and other ascetical writings to St. Basil has been questioned.
-But the tendency is to recognize as his, at any rate, the two sets of Rules: the Greater Asketikon and the Lesser Asketicon.
+But the tendency is to recognize as his, at any rate, the two sets of Rules: the Greater Asketikon and the Lesser Asketikon.
 Perhaps the truest idea of his monastic system may be derived from a correspondence between him and St. Gregory Nazianzen at the beginning of his monastic life.

 St. Basil drew up his Asketikon for the members of the monastery he founded in about 356 on the banks of the Iris River in Cappadocia.
 Before forming this community, St. Basil had visited Egypt, Coele-Syria, Mesopotamia, and Palestine to investigate monastic life in these countries.
 In Palestine and Syria, monasticism tended to become increasingly eremitical and run to great extravagances in bodily austerities.
 When St. Basil formed his monastery in the neighborhood of Neocaesarea in Pontus, he deliberately set himself against these tendencies.
 He declared cenobitical life as superior to the eremitical; that fasting and austerities should not interfere with prayer or work; that work should be an integral part of monastic life, not merely as an occupation, but for its own sake and to do good to others; and therefore, monasteries should be near towns.
 St. Gregory Nazianzen, who shared the retreat, aided St. Basil by his advice and experience.
 All this was a new departure in monachism.